Wamphyre/oXygen/README.md

 # oXygen Mastering Suite

-**oXygen** is a free and open-source professional mastering suite built with C++ and the JUCE framework.
+**oXygen** is a free and open-source mastering suite built with C++ and the JUCE framework.
 Designed for high fidelity and flexibility, it features AI-assisted automatic mastering functions, a modern Material Design 3 interface, a powerful 16-band graphic equalizer, and a suite of multiband dynamics processors.

 ![Version](https://img.shields.io/badge/version-0.0.1-alpha)
 ![Platform](https://img.shields.io/badge/platform-Windows-blue)